How To Add Customers In QuickBooks Pro

 You can create a custom field for your contact.
 Click the “Define Fields” button in the bottom right-hand corner of the screen.
-Then write a label for your custom field and select whether that custom field applies to contact, vendors, or employees.
+Then write a label for your custom field and select whether that custom field applies to customers, vendors, or employees.

 Record Job Info

 Add a job description for the project attached to your customer.